lightmnd/ial-cs-pw-2024/README.md

 ## Prerequisites

-- Access to an Ubuntu VM and to an Amazon Linux EC2 instance.
+- Access to an Ubuntu VM and an Amazon Linux EC2 instance.
 - Basic knowledge of Linux command-line operations.
 - AWS CLI installed and configured on your local machine (for S3 operations).
 - Basic knolwdge of Web Development